 After breakfast this morning, pack a picnic and head east along the Mid-Cape Highway to visit the National Seashore.
 In Eastham, take a side trip to Fort Hill, one of our favorite picnic spots.
-Along the way, you’ll pass the Penniman House, an historic sea captain’s mansion that has been lovingly restored to its former glory.
-Be prepared for the sunning view of Nauset Beach and Town Neck Cove as you approach the parking area.
+Along the way, you’ll pass the Penniman House, a historic sea captain’s mansion that has been lovingly restored to its former glory.
+Be prepared for the stunning view of Nauset Beach and Town Neck Cove as you approach the parking area.
 If the mood strikes, take a lovely walk along the nature trails that connect with the Red Maple Swamp Trail for a glimpse of Nauset Marsh.
-If you’re a bird watcher, this is a “must see”.
+If you’re a bird watcher, this is a “must-see” destination.

-Wend you way back to Route 6 and continue on to the Salt Pond Visitors Center at the entrance of the National Seashore.
-Visit the Coast Guard Station at Coast Guard Beach, the Nauset Beach Lighthouse, the Tree Sisters Lighthouses, and the Marconi Wireless Station site for a bit of Cape Cod history.
+Wind your way back to Route 6 and continue to the Salt Pond Visitors Center at the entrance of the National Seashore.
+Visit the Coast Guard Station at Coast Guard Beach, the Nauset Beach Lighthouse, the Three Sisters Lighthouses, and the Marconi Wireless Station site for a bit of Cape Cod history.

-After a day at the beach or exploring the salt marsh, stop at Arnold’s on Route 6 for onion rings and fried clams.
-If times allows you can enjoy a round of mini-golf, before heading home to the Inn.
+After a day at the beach or exploring the salt marsh, stop at Arnold’s Lobster and Clam Bar on Route 6 for onion rings and fried clams.
+If time allows, you can enjoy a round of mini-golf before heading home to your comfortable room at the Inn.

 Day 3: Provincetown

-Day 3 finds you back on Route 6 where you should make a bee-line for Provincetown.
-Along the way you can detour for a tour of Truro Vineyards and the Atlantic Spice Company at the junction of Route 6 and 6A in Truro.
+Day 3 finds you back on Route 6, where we recommend you make a bee-line for Provincetown, one of Cape Co’s most iconic villages.
+Along the way, you can detour for a tour of Truro Vineyards and the Atlantic Spice Company at the junction of Route 6 and 6A in Truro.

-Take the Shore Road into Provincetown, which will take you past one of the iconic images of the lower Cape: Days Cottages.
-These tiny one-room shacks built in the ‘40s, sports a front yard that embraces Cape Cod Bay.
+Take the Shore Road into Provincetown (or “P’Town” as the locals call it), which will take you past one of the iconic images of the lower Cape: Days Cottages.
+These tiny one-room shacks, built in the 1940s, sport a front yard that embraces Cape Cod Bay.

 Once in town, park your car along Commercial Street near MacMillan Pier.
 Start your tour of downtown with a climb to the top of the Pilgrim Monument for a spectacular view of the Provincelands and the harbor.
-Then shop ‘til you drop at the quaint and quirky shops along the main streets and side roads of town.
+Then shop ‘til you drop at the quaint and quirky shops along the town’s main streets and side roads.

-Alternatively take a whale watching excursion to Stellwagen Bank with the Dolphin Fleet to spot whales tail waving and breaching in the bay.
-An onboard naturalist will guide your tour pointing out the various types of whales feasting in this protected marine sanctuary.
+Alternatively, take a whale-watching excursion to Stellwagen Bank with the Dolphin Fleet to spot whales’ tails waving and breaching in the bay.
+An onboard naturalist will guide your tour, pointing out the various types of whales feasting in this protected marine sanctuary.

-Back at the Inn, relax in your luxurious room with a fresh-baked cookie or two, while contemplating your dinner options.
-May we suggest the Skipper Chowder House right around the corner form the Inn, followed by a gelato at Caffe Gelato Bertini.
+Back at the Inn, relax in your luxurious room with a fresh-baked cookie or two while contemplating your dinner options.
+We suggest the Skipper Chowder House, right around the corner from the Inn, followed by gelato at Caffe Gelato Bertini.